jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 }
 {% endhighlight %}

-This object is very powerful!
+This class is very powerful and easy to serialize!
 We can provide the expected checksum list to our application via any mechanism we want and then compare the computed concatenated checksum and file-specific checksum to figure out what is wrong.

 ### Building blocks